Meet the family TriciaZaraSkye

-Bridget, Tricia and Kaye are three bush sisters who spent their formative years at Hughenden and then Mt Isa and Charleville.
+Tricia along with her siblings spent their formative years at Hughenden and then Mt Isa and Charleville.
 Their love of the bush was taught to them by their father and mother (who is a 5th generation bush woman herself).
-Being reared on a remote cattle station with mostly their siblings and the kids of the family whose father worked in the mustering camp for company, has caused these sisters a deep appreciation for the bush culture and traditions.
+Being reared on a remote cattle station with mostly their siblings and the kids of the family whose father worked in the mustering camp for company, has caused their family a deep appreciation for the bush culture and traditions.

-Kaye and Tricia have a background in retail, and this has helped to fuel the momentum to starting “The Bush Store”.
-Kaye worked in a merino woollen shop in Brisbane for some time, and Tricia had her own clothing shop in Charleville for some years after leaving school called “Country Classics”.
+Tricia has a background in retail, and this has helped to fuel the momentum to starting “The Bush Store”.
+Tricia had her own clothing shop in Charleville for some years after leaving school called “Country Classics”.

-Tricia along with her husband and three daughters have a wool and cattle operation at Wyandra.
+Tricia along with her husband and three daughters (two of whom – Zara and Skye) are now part of The Bush Store, have a wool and cattle operation at Wyandra.
 Tricia is the founder of the Bush Kids Facebook page and has a keen interest in promoting the bush culture and helping to provide links between the city and country as she recognises that there is a great divide between the two worlds.
 Tricia is a keen amateur photographer who also a regular contributor to the Rural Weekly newspaper.
-Tricia would like to in the future, to publish a rural magazine.

 The Bush Store is an on-going progression from the ever-popular Bush Kids Facebook page, established in 2013 to encourage Australians to link themselves back into their bush heritage.